 If you’ve decided to invest in a condo for use as a sort of professional pied-a-terre, here are a few tips of what to look for in the area, building, and unit.

 Location, location, location: The closer to the heart of the business district you buy your rental unit, the better.
 Your prospective tenants will absolutely want to keep commutes to a minimum and do them on foot.
 Having easy transportation nearby, whether it’s public transit or taxi stands, will also make travelling further afield during downtime that much more convenient.
 Ensure that it’s easy to travel to both airports and train stations, so quick trips home are as efficient as possible.

 Amenities: Both building and community amenities are important too.
 Convenience wins the day for the traveling executive.
 Think gym and swimming pool, groceries and convenience stores, cafes and pharmacies all on-site or within a few minutes walk.
 Extra points go to places with 24-hour access.

 Your Technology Checklist:

 - If you plan on renting an unfurnished space, do ensure living areas and bedrooms are wired for Internet, phone, and cable.

 - For the furnished apartment, do consider a docking station with speakers for smartphones and having a universal power cord adapter on hand for those travelling from abroad.

 - Cable television that includes international business and news channels is another must to help keep tenants in touch with the goings-on at home.

-For a furnished unit, offering weekly or bi-weekly cleaning service could be a well-appreciated convenience that also ensures the upkeep of your unit.
+For a furnished unit, offering a weekly or bi-weekly cleaning service could be a well-appreciated convenience that also ensures the upkeep of your unit.